Equivariant Reinforcement Learning for Quadrotor UAV: Introduction

 A popular way to address this issue in deep learning is \textit{equivariant neural network}, which is part of a broad theme of geometric deep learning~\cite{bronstein2017geometric}.
 Equivariant models can improve sample efficiency and generalization capability by directly utilizing the geometric relationship between the input and output data, such as in translation, rotation, or permutation.
 The concept of equivariant learning was first proposed in~\cite{cohen2016group}, and it has been actively adopted in computer vision~\cite{weiler2019general}.
 In reinforcement learning, reflectional and rotational equivariance have been utilized in the formulation of homomorphic networks for discrete actions~\cite{van2020mdp,van2021multi}.
 Another approach has employed an equivariant architecture for vision-based robotic manipulation in Q-learning and actor-critic methods~\cite{wang2022mathrm}.

-In this paper, we propose an equivariant framework of reinforcement learning for quadrotor low-level control.
+In this paper, we propose an equivariant framework of reinforcement learning for quadrotor low-level control, which directly maps the state of the quadrotor to motor control signals.
 Particularly, we identify a rotational symmetry, where the optimal control represented in the body-fixed frame is invariant under the rotation about the gravity direction.
 By embedding this particular structure in an actor-critic architecture, the dimension of the sample trajectories used in the training is reduced by one, thereby improving the sampling efficiency substantially.
 Data efficiency is particularly important in aerial robotics with a large-dimensional continuous state-action space.
 Further, as quadrotors are inherently unstable, it is critical to safely complete learning with a minimal number of trials.
 We compare our agents trained with the proposed equivariant framework with non-equivariant counterparts in TD3 and SAC, to show significant computational advantages.

 In short, our main contributions are two-fold.
 First, a data-efficient reinforcement learning scheme is proposed for quadrotors where the dimension of sample trajectories is reduced by one.
-Second, it is shown that the proposed framework successfully improves the learning speed of the agent numerical experiments.
+Second, it is shown that the proposed framework successfully improves the convergence of reinforcement learning through numerical simulations.